Hundred Regiments Offensive (film): Production

 Zhang Hongsen, Director of the State Administration of Radio, Film, and Television, was a screenwriter for The Hundred Regiments Offensive.

 This film was shot in Liaoning and Hebei.

 On June 13, 2015, Deng Chao was cast as Zhang Zizhong during filming in Zhuzhou, Hebei.

 Principal photography started in April 2015 and wrapped in June 2015.
-The film was dedicated by the Malaysian prime minister Najib Razak.

 Release

 The film was released in China on August 28, 2015. and also in Brunei, Malaysia, and Sumatra.

 Box office

-The film has so far grossed over ￥240 million in China.
+The film has so far grossed over ¥240 million in China.